tinoquiroga/Fabrikam-Project/workshops/ws-coe-aug27/Copilot-Studio-Disabled-Setup-Guide.md

 **❌ "No Data Returned" Error**
 - **Cause**: Fabrikam deployment might not be running or configured properly
 - **Solution**: Check your Azure deployment status and ensure demo data is seeded

+**❌ "Session not found" Error After Inactivity**
+- **Cause**: MCP session has expired due to inactivity or timeout
+- **Error Details**: `{"reasonCode":"RequestFailure","errorMessage":"Connector request failed","HttpStatusCode":"notFound","errorResponse":"[{\"jsonrpc\":\"2.0\",\"id\":\"\",\"error\":{\"Code\":-32001,\"Message\":\"Session not found\"}}]"}`
+- **Agent Behavior (Web Search Enabled)**: The agent will fall back to knowledge sources and return generic information instead of live business data
+- **Agent Behavior (Web Search Disabled)**: The agent will clearly state it cannot access the information, making the failure obvious
+- **Solution**: Start a **new chat conversation** in the test panel
+- **Note**: This is normal MCP behavior - sessions have limited lifespans

+> **💡 Session Management & Fallback Behavior:**
+> MCP sessions are temporary and will expire after periods of inactivity.
+With web search disabled (recommended for workshops), session failures result in clear "I cannot access that information" messages rather than confusing generic content.
+Always start a new chat conversation when you encounter session errors to restore MCP tool functionality.

 ### GUID Management